Langham Dale: Academic and educational career

+Views on race and education

+Although the Cape Colony is sometimes remembered for a comparatively liberal, "colour-blind" tradition, historians have noted that its education system was racially differentiated in practice and that its administrators shared the white-supremacist assumptions of the era.
+Dale's long tenure as Superintendent-General coincided with the growth of a separate network of mission schools that gave limited schooling to a minority of Black South Africans, alongside the schools attended by white and "Coloured" children.

+In his official reports Dale gave voice to the contemporary anxiety over the so-called "poor white" question, framing the education of Africans as a threat to the standing of impoverished whites.
+Towards the end of the nineteenth century he complained of the "insult to our common Christianity" that "native heathen races" should receive schooling while, in his words, "we overlook our own stock and blood degenerating into the grossest ignorance and lowest habits of life".

+Dale's successor as Superintendent-General, Sir Thomas Muir, went on to design the Cape School Board Act of 1905, which made higher elementary education compulsory for white children only and is regarded as having institutionalised racial segregation in Cape schooling.
+Such measures formed part of the longer trajectory of racially segregated education in South Africa that culminated in the Bantu Education Act, 1953.

 Retirement and honours

 Dale retired in 1892.
 The Cape Parliament granted him a pension equal to his full salary in recognition of his contribution to colonial education.
 His successor as Superintendent-General was Sir Thomas Muir.
 In 1895 he was created a Knight Bachelor for his services to education.

 Dale College Boys' High School in King William's Town, founded in 1861, was later named in his honour.

 Family

 In 1849, Dale married Emma Ross at Rondebosch, Cape Colony.
 She was the daughter of Thomas Ross of the 60th Regiment of Foot.
 The couple had six children.

 Death

 Sir Langham Dale died on 12 January 1898 at Mowbray, Cape Town, aged 71.

 Legacy

-Dale is remembered as one of the formative figures in South African education.
-His reforms at the South African College, leadership in founding the University of the Cape of Good Hope, and his long tenure as Superintendent-General left a lasting institutional legacy.
+Dale is remembered as one of the formative figures in South African education, and institutions including Dale College Boys' High School bear his name.
+His reforms at the South African College, his role in founding the University of the Cape of Good Hope, and his long tenure as Superintendent-General left a lasting institutional legacy.
+More critical assessments situate that legacy within the racially stratified character of colonial Cape education and the white-supremacist views Dale himself articulated.